openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 <https://localhost:1313>

-When we push the release, the docs get rebuilded by CloudFare.
+When we push the release, the docs get rebuilt by CloudFare.

 By default the website <https://pipelinesascode.com> only contains the "stable" documentation.
 If you want to preview the dev documentation as from `main` you